-GRADUATE BULLETIN Study, discussion, and CESS: INDIVIDUAL PRACTICE (3) Fall d practice of useful counseling techniques.
-The creation and use of a facultative s stressed.
-Prerequisite: ED619, ED620, and consent of advisor. useful counseling techniques in group settings through the study of basic concepts, on, and practice of group counseling techniques.
-Prerequisite: ED619, ED620, Focuses upon unders DIVIDUAL BEHAVIOR (3) Spring tanding the dynamics of individual behavior, the formation of personality, and in general from a cross-cultural perspective.
-Prerequisite: ED619 and consent of Study of psychologic GROUP ASSESSMENT (3) Fall al assessment and testing as they pertain to educational and community mental .
-Prerequisite: ED619 and consent of advisor . ed to develop multicultural competence in counseling.
-The emphasis will be upon g in a therapeutic relationship that is multicultural.
-Prerequisite: ED619, ED620, psychological proble OUTREACH (3) Fall y and research to the contemporary and lifespan prevention of personal and ems in educational, organizational, professional, and community settings.
-ED620 , ED621 , ED623 .
-LING (3) Spring/Even Years use of information about occupations, vocational development theories, assessment areer counseling, and approaches used for vocational counseling.
-Prerequisite: roaches in family counseling.
-The course focuses on upon understanding the interactions for effective counseling interventions.
-Prerequisite: ED619, ED620, TESTING (3) Spring/Even Years raining in a wide variety of effective methods of psychological evaluation and counselors in applied settings.
-Prerequisite: ED619 and ED624 .
-Problems in systemat selecting appropriate DESIGN SEMINAR (3) Fall ically applying educational media technology to instruction and learning.
-Includes modes of instruction based on clearly defined objectives, organization of rations, and media implementation.
-ED631 INSTRUCTIONAL APPLICATIONS OF HYPERMEDIA (3) Fall develop abilla proceed to cuthor interactive instructional hypermedia coffusion.
-It

-ED451, ED452 and ED630.
+ED621 COUNSELING PROCESS: INDIVIDUAL PRACTICE (3)

+Study, discussion, and practice of useful counseling techniques.
+The creation and use of a facultative helping relationship is stressed.
+Prerequisite: ED619, ED620, and consent of advisor.

+ED622 GROUP COUNSELING (3)

+Designed to develop useful counseling techniques in group settings through the study of basic concepts, discussion, observation, and practice of group counseling techniques.
+Prerequisite: ED619, ED620, ED621, and consent of advisor.

+ED623 DYNAMICS OF INDIVIDUAL BEHAVIOR (3)

+Focuses upon understanding the dynamics of individual behavior, the formation of personality, and human development in general from a cross-cultural perspective.
+Prerequisite: ED619 and consent of advisor.

+ED624 INDIVIDUAL AND GROUP ASSESSMENT (3)

+Study of psychological assessment and testing as they pertain to educational and community mental health center settings.
+Prerequisite: ED619 and consent of advisor.

+ED625 MULTICULTURAL COUNSELING (3)

+This course is designed to develop multicultural competence in counseling.
+The emphasis will be upon issues related to being in a therapeutic relationship that is multicultural.
+Prerequisite: ED619, ED620, ED621, and consent of advisor.

+ED626 PREVENTION AND OUTREACH (3)

+Application of theory and research to the contemporary and lifespan prevention of personal and psychological problems in educational, organizational, professional, and community settings.
+Prerequisite: ED619, ED620, ED621, ED623.

+ED627 CAREER COUNSELING (3)

+Study of sources and use of information about occupations, vocational development theories, assessment instruments used in career counseling, and approaches used for vocational counseling.
+Prerequisite: ED619.

+ED628 FAMILY COUNSELING (3)

+An overview of approaches in family counseling.
+The course focuses on upon understanding the dynamics of family interactions for effective counseling interventions.
+Prerequisite: ED619, ED620, ED621, ED623, and consent of advisor.

+ED629 PSYCHOLOGICAL TESTING (3)

+In class supervised training in a wide variety of effective methods of psychological evaluation and decision making for counselors in applied settings.
+Prerequisite: ED619 and ED624.

+ED630 INSTRUCTIONAL DESIGN SEMINAR (3)

+Problems in systematically applying educational media technology to instruction and learning.
+Includes selecting appropriate modes of instruction based on clearly defined objectives, organization of instructional configurations, and media implementation.

+ED631 INSTRUCTIONAL APPLICATIONS OF HYPERMEDIA (3)

 Course is designed to develop skills needed to author interactive instructional hypermedia software.
 It will apply basic instructional design principles in the production of hypermedia programs.
-Prerequisite:
+Prerequisite: ED451, ED452 and ED630.